 Foundation Stage and Key Stage 1.

 Every day children in FS/KS1 have a twenty minute phonics session.
-The children are split into five groups and are taught phonics following ‘Letters and Sounds’.
+The children are split into groups and are taught phonics following the LCP scheme of work.

-The children also have a one hour literacy lesson every day.
+The children also have a one hour English lesson every day.

 Children are taught:

 How to use talk, to organise, sequence and clarify thinking, ideas, feelings and events.
 To use drama to imagine and recreate roles and experiences.